Materials Handling Equipment Selection Guide

 Higher upfront cost (offset by operational savings) |

-| LPG (Propane) |
+| LPG |

-Mixed indoor/outdoor, extended shifts |
+Mixed indoor/outdoor |

 Quick refuelling, good power output, versatile |

-Emissions require ventilation, fuel storage needed |
+Emissions require ventilation, fuel storage and handling per DSEAR/ATEX |

 | Diesel |

-Outdoor, heavy-duty, construction sites |
+Outdoor, heavy-duty |

-Maximum power, durability, all-weather capability |
+Maximum power, durability, all-weather |

-Not suitable indoors, higher emissions, noise |
+Not suitable indoors, higher emissions, noise; check local Clean Air Zone restrictions |

 | Hydrogen Fuel Cell |

-Large fleets, sustainability-focused operations |
+Large fleets, sustainability |

-3-minute refuelling, zero emissions, consistent power |
+3-minute refuel, zero emissions, consistent power |

 Significant infrastructure investment, limited availability |